Anderson Localization and Swing Mobility Edge in Curved Spacetime: Mobility edge

 The occurrence of phase separation can affect the localization property of the system.
-In this section, we dive deeper into the nonergodic phases generated in the system based on the segmentation method.
+In this section, we dive deeper into the mobility edge generated in the system based on the segmentation method.